nemisis84/Network-and-Computer-Security-project/REPORT.md

 - java.crypto.* for IV, key generation, HMAC and ciphering
 - java.security.* for RNG and key representation.

-#### Protect()

-For the secure document part of the project, we were asked to have three main methods: protect(), unprotect() and verify().
+For the secure document part of the project, we were asked to have three main methods: protect(), unprotect() and check().
 The protect() and unprotect() methods are implemented twice in the code with similarities.
 This is due to their specific use in the entities.
 They can be found in both the API_server.java and the API_client.java.
 The description below will only focus on the cryptographic and security properties of the functions.

 The protect() method is executed like this:
 1. Input: file to be protected, symmetric key path and session key path.